• Training structure

 Objectives

-The program is a deepening at the molecular level of notions already partially covered at the L level (S5 and S6 in particular).
-It is essentially oriented towards the study of the mechanisms of microbial pathogenesis.
-During the course of the UE, students begin to acquire methodological skills and develop a critical understanding of the elements of diagnosis, pathogenesis and the biological bases of therapeutics.
-Thus, the course prepares future PhD students for various academic or industrial research careers in the field of health-related microbiology.
+The program provides a more in-depth study at the molecular level of concepts already partially covered at the L level (particularly S5 and S6).
+It focuses primarily on the study of microbial pathogenesis mechanisms.
+During the course, students begin to acquire methodological skills and develop a critical understanding of the elements of diagnosis, pathogenesis, and the biological basis of therapeutics.
+The course thus prepares future doctoral students for various academic or industrial research careers in the field of health-related microbiology.

-This UE is completed in the second semester by a UE addressing the same themes by insisting on the methodological aspects and by deepening the interactions with the host on the basis of analysis of articles (TD).
+This course is complemented in the second semester by a course covering the same topics, with an emphasis on methodological aspects and in-depth exploration of interactions with the host based on analysis of articles (tutorials).

 Read more

-Basic knowledge in molecular and cellular biology.
-Knowledge at L3 level in parasitology, bacteriology, virology
+Basic knowledge of molecular and cellular biology.
+Bachelor's degree level knowledge of parasitology, bacteriology, and virology.

-Recommended Prerequisites: Reading of articles related to microbiology in scientific journals.
+Recommended prerequisites: Reading articles related to microbiology in scientific journals.

 Read more